I. First

 Elliott shook his head.
 “I don’t know.”

 Steve turned towards the tall oak doors.
-“Mom never liked this place.”
+“She never liked this place.”

 “Yeah, she said it was better to sleep in the morning.
 Remember that science study thing?
 The one in our group—?”
-A scream fell from above.
+A scream fell.

 Then there was a crash.

 On the sidewalk to their right, a bit closer to the park than the Avenue, water and glass.
-Free from a cheap vase: cut flowers, white and pink, a kind man, his cheek pressed into pavement.
+Finally free from a vase: cut flowers, white and pink, a kind man, his cheek pressed into pavement.
 Steve looked up.
-A girl gripped the balcony rail.
+A girl and a balcony rail.

 “Did she drop that?”